reuk/asteroids/readme.md

 * Particle effects when an asteroid splits
 * Score counter
 * Find a way of bundling the score counter font into the app
+* Proper delta-time operation rather than per-frame
+* Title screen
+* Automatically generate asteroids

 Todo
 ====

-* Proper delta-time operation rather than per-frame
 * Tweak spaceship physics/controls
-* Title screen and game over/leaderboard
+* Leaderboard
 * Powerups + bonuses
-* Automatically generate asteroids

 Maybe
 =====